Lab 2: Abstract Syntax Tree and Type Checker

 Symbol Tables

-Just like the pretty printing, a type checker performs some kind of (post-order) tree traversal.
+Just like the pretty printing, a type checker performs some kind of (post-order) traversal of the abstract syntax tree.
 However, there is a key difference: the type checking traversal is context-sensitive, that is, it must record necessary context information.
 We can use dictionary data structures to record these information.
 For historical reason, such dictionaries are called symbol tables.

 The design of the symbol table is highly-dependent on the language being compiled.
-For MiniJava, we have designed two symbol tables: 1) a class table; and 2) a method table.
-A class table maps a class name to its to instance variables and methods.
-And a method table map a method name to its parameters and locals variables.
+For MiniJava, we design two symbol tables: 1) a class table, to maps a class name to its to instance variables and methods; and 2) a method table, to map a method name to its parameters and locals variables.

-Exercise 5.
+Exercise 4.
 Read the code defining symbol table data structures in src/checker/*.
-We have provided you all code, make sure to understand the overall organization of these data structures.
+We have provided you all code, make sure to understand the overall organization of these symbol table data structures.
 To debug your compiler implementation, you often need to dump the class table or method table.
 You can run your Tiger compiler with:

 -dump methodtable <inputFile>